-Clinical Work: In conjunction with Psychology 481, students will conduct interviews of adults from the subject pool.
-In conjunction with Psychology 581, students will observe and conduct intake interviews in OAPS.
-Students will also begin their assessment training / practicum (PSCH582) in the spring / summer.
+Clinical Work: In conjunction with psychology 481, students will conduct interviews of adults from the subject pool.
+In conjunction with 581 students will observe and conduct intake interviews in OAPS.
+Students may begin to have assessment cases in the summer between 1st and 2nd year.